 Dyadic process and its impact on health and well being.

-Karthin Milbury, Ph.D., presents mind-body interventions as a supportive care strategies for cancer patients and their families.
+Karthin Milbury, Ph.D., from MD Anderson Integrative Medicine Program, presents mind-body interventions as a supportive care strategies for cancer patients and their families.
 (Feb 18, 2014)

 Can you improve cancer prognosis with a healthy lifestyle?

 Cynthia Thomson, Ph.D., answers a question whether lifestyle modification can bring some positive results in cancer prevention and treatment.
 (Jan 21, 2014)